mailmandan/multi-agent-hack/Challenge0/readme.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/)

 Please select your forked repository from the dropdown and, if necessary, adjust other settings of GitHub Codespace.
+You will not need to run your requirements as they are already pre-installed on the codespaces enviornment.

 **NOTE:** If GitHub Codespaces is not enabled in your organization, you can enable it by following the instructions [here](https://docs.github.com/en/codespaces/managing-codespaces-for-your-organization/enabling-or-disabling-github-codespaces-for-your-organization), or, if you cannot change your GitHub organization's settings, create free personal GitHub account [here](https://github.com/signup?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home).